domokane/FinancePy/README.md

 In many cases the valuations should be close to if not identical to those produced by financial systems such as Bloomberg.
 However for some products, larger value differences may arise due to differences in date generation and interpolation schemes.
 Over time I expect to reduce the size of such differences.

+## Author

+My name is Dr. Dominic O'Kane.
+I am a finance professor at the EDHEC Business School in Nice, France.

+## Installation

+FinancePy can be installed from pip

+pip install financepy

+or to upgrade

+pip install --upgrade financepy

 ## Dependencies

 FinancePy depends on Numpy and Numba and Scipy.

-## Installation

-FinancePy can be installed via pip as

-pip install financepy

 ## Changelog